exitvillain/exitvillain/README.md

 - 🤖 I think the programs here that you might want to actually use are the simple ones.
 If you like to read and look up words while you read, try wordsmith!
 Also,if you want to know your musical keys as well as you know your times tables up to
   12, check out musician multiplcation!
-- 🧑🏻‍💻  if you want to see some of my code in action, how about just checking out https://gothamsonic.com , my nyc concert app written in react.
-Or https://exitvillain.com, a cybersecurity social media platform I designed written in Django and I host it myself on AWS>
+- 🧑🏻‍💻  if you want to see some of my code in action, how about just checking out https://exitvillain.com, a cybersecurity social media platform I designed written in Django.
+I am hosting it myself on AWS.
+Containerized using Docker>
 <img src="https://tryhackme-badges.s3.amazonaws.com/exitvillain.png" alt="Your Image Badge"/>